Tomi Adeyemi

-Tomi Adeyemi (born August 1, 1993) is a Nigerian American writer and creative writing coach.
-She is best known for her novel Children of Blood and Bone, the first in the Legacy of Orïsha trilogy published by Henry Holt Books for Young Readers, which won the 2018 Andre Norton Award for Young Adult Science Fiction and Fantasy, the 2019 Waterstones Book Prize, and the 2019 Hugo Lodestar Award for Best Young Adult Book.
-In 2019, she was named to the Forbes 30 Under 30 list.
-In 2020, she was named to the TIME 100 Most Influential People of 2020 in the "Pioneers" category.
+Tomi Adeyemi (born August 1, 1993) is an American writer and creative writing coach.
+She is best known for her novel Children of Blood and Bone, the first in the Legacy of Orïsha trilogy published by Henry Holt Books for Young Readers, which debuted #1 on The New York Times Best Sellers List, and won the 2018 Andre Norton Award for Young Adult Science Fiction and Fantasy, the 2019 Waterstones Book Prize, and the 2019 Hugo Lodestar Award for Best Young Adult Book.
+In 2019, she was named to the Forbes 30 Under 30 list and in 2020, she was named to the TIME 100 Most Influential People of 2020 in the "Pioneers" category.
+In 2022, Paramount Pictures was developing Children of Blood and Bone into a major motion picture with Gina Prince-Bythewood attached to direct.

 Early life

-Tomi Adeyemi was born on August 1, 1993 in the United States to parents who emigrated from Nigeria.
+Adeyemi was born on August 1, 1993 in the United States to parents who emigrated from Nigeria.
 Her father was a physician in Nigeria but found employment as a taxi driver while he waited to transfer his qualifications.
 Adeyemi's mother worked as a cleaning woman.
-Adeyemi grew up in Chicago and was not exposed to her Nigerian heritage; her parents decided not to teach her or her siblings their native tongue.
+Adeyemi grew up in Chicago and was not exposed to her Nigerian heritage or Yoruba ethnicity as her parents decided not to teach her or her siblings their native tongue.
 She would later embrace her heritage as an adult, explaining, "I didn't think too much of it and I think that is the kind of an experience of the first generation.
 You're just trying to fit in.
 You don't realize how cool your culture is until you get out of that phase of trying to fit in."
 She would later describe one of her novels as a love letter to her culture.

 Adeyemi wrote her first story when she was five years old, and continued to write throughout her teenage years.
 She graduated from Hinsdale Central High School in Hinsdale, Illinois in 2011.
 Adeyemi was qualified into the Hinsdale Central High School Foundation's Young Scholar Program in 2008 and went on to win their "Young Scholars" scholarship in 2010–2011.
 During her senior year, Adeyemi also received the Rani Sharma scholarship.
 She went on to graduate from Harvard University with an honors degree in English Literature, then studied West African mythology and culture in Salvador, Brazil, on a fellowship.
 It was this experience that inspired her to write Children of Blood and Bone, the breakthrough novel that would launch her career.